UnitTestBot/usvm/usvm-dataflow-ts/README.md

 cd usvm
 ./gradlew :usvm-dataflow-ts:installDist
 ```
-The last command will build the project and create the binary at `usvm-dataflow-ts/build/install/usvm-dataflow-ts/bin/usvm-type-inference`.
+The last command will build the project and create the binary at `usvm-dataflow-ts/build/install/usvm-dataflow-ts/bin/usvm-type-inference` (on Windows, the corresponding "binary" is with `.bat` extension).

 #### Build "Fat" JAR